 Does the online program offer specializations?

-While Yale PA Online does not have specializations, students take two elective clinical rotations in order to gain expertise in a specific area of medicine.
+While Yale PA Online does not have specializations, students take three elective clinical rotations in order to gain expertise in a specific area of medicine.

 Will my diploma indicate that I earned my degree online?